 Matthew Alderton: I think that we can struggle more with networking.
 I’m not sure that we should necessarily struggle more with networking.
 I think there’s just that typical intimidation or social anxiety that we have around walking into a room full of people potentially having to introduce ourselves in front of a whole room of people.
 And, you know, many of us right now are probably getting that anxiety, adrenaline feeling just talking about it.

 And I can certainly relate to that.
 And it’s funny because people have always said to me, I can’t believe you’re an introvert.
 And it’s it’s just like the reality is you’ve just got to fake it, too.
 You make it sometimes.
 But certainly there’s, you know, we all need to learn a few tips and tricks to make sure that we position ourselves great and have a fun time at networking.

 At the end of the day, it should be fun, right?

 Matthew Pollard: Well, absolutely.
 Though a lot of introverts, especially perhaps don’t have the amount of fun that they wish that they could have and potentially they see their extroverted counterparts have.
-So I want to really kind of drill down on this, fake it till you make it sing because you’re a little introvert, don’t want to behave like someone that they’re not.
+So I want to really kind of drill down on this, fake it till you make it thing because a lot of introverts don’t want to behave like someone that they’re not.

-They don’t want to behave extroverted.
+They don’t want to behave extroverted, whether in body language or small talk.
 When you say fake it until you make it, is that what you mean?
 Or is there something else you mean by that statement that introverts could really kind of take home and like look at what they’re doing or how they’re behaving in a networking room?